HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 * cap site: first nucleotide of a transcript (5' end) to which a specially altered nucleotide is added.

-* break point: the site where two sequences which are in different positions in the reference sequence are joined as a consequence of genomic rearrangement (Structural Variant)
+* break point: the site where two sequences which are in different positions in the reference sequence are joined as a consequence of genomic rearrangement

 * cDNA: cDNA, "copy DNA" or "complementary DNA", is the DNA copy of a single stranded RNA molecule synthesized using the enzyme reverse transcriptase ([Wikipedia](https://en.wikipedia.org/wiki/Complementary_DNA), [MESH](https://www.ncbi.nlm.nih.gov/mesh/68018076)).: **NOTE:** cDNA is not the same as "coding DNA" (see below).

 * CDS: coding DNA sequence, a sequence translated in to an amino acid sequence (protein).

+* chimeric transcript: a transcript (RNA molecule) composed of transcript segments from two or more genes.

 * chimerism: the occurrence in one individual of two or more cell populations, derived from different zygotes, with different sequences (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism)).
 Opposite of mosaicism.: descriptions [_see General/Charcters used_](../../recommendations/general#characters).